The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 Documentation Contributors guide
 ================================================================================

+.. note:: This page is for documentaiton contributors.
+For developers see `CONTRIBUTING.md <../../CONTRIBUTING.html>`_

 Installation of sphinx for documentation
 --------------------------------------------------------------------------------

+.. note:: ``venv`` for sphinx documentation is not the same ``venv`` used for development of OpenLane.
+Avoid mixing them.

 In order to contribute to documentation you can install the sphinx and build the documentation.

 .. code-block:: console

-    # assuming you are inside OpenLane folder
+    # assuming you are inside OpenLane folder and the parent direcoty of OpenLane can be used to store the venv directory.

     # create venv enviornment
     python -m venv ../venv